 Signs That Require a Call to the Dentist

-- Signs of infection: Pus, fever, persistent swelling.
+Signs of infection: pus, fever, persistent swelling, foul taste

 Emergency Steps If Something Feels Wrong

-- Keep the area clean using saltwater rinses and an antiseptic mouthwash.
+Keep the area clean with saltwater rinses and an antiseptic mouthwash

-- If severe symptoms persist, seek professional attention immediately.
+If symptoms persist, seek professional attention right away

 Conclusion: A Smooth Recovery for a Lasting Smile